Logo-ajehe

 Original Article

-Hossein kamani ORCID logo, Seyed Davoud Ashrafi ORCID logo, Reza Ghanbari ORCID logo, Hossein Ansari, Leili mohammadi ORCID logo, Fatemeh Tabatabae ORCID logo, Muhammad Nadeem Zafar ORCID logo, Abdollah Dargahi* ORCID logo, Mojdeh Jahantigh ORCID logo
+Fatemeh Tabatabae 1 ORCID logo, Seyed Davoud Ashrafi 2 ORCID logo, Reza Ghanbari 3 ORCID logo, Hossein Ansari 1, Hossein Kamani 4* ORCID logo, Leili Mohammadi 5* ORCID logo, Muhammad Nadeem Zafar 6 ORCID logo, Abdollah Dargahi 7* ORCID logo, Mojdeh Jahantigh 5 ORCID logo

 Abstract

-The effect of environmental pollution on contamination and safety of foods for human consumption is a serious global issue, which is widely addressed.
-Heavy metals are one of the most frequent environmental pollutants that are very health-threatening.
-This cross-sectional study is aimed at investigating the heavy metals content in different types of bread used in Zahedan city, Southeastern Iran.
-A total of 36 different bread types, such as Sangak, Lavash, and Taftoon, baked by bakeries in Zahedan City were examined for various heavy metals (Cd, Pb, Cr, As, Cu, Co, Hg, Zn, and Ni) by inductive coupled plasma-optical emission spectrometry (ICP-OES).
-The hazard quotient (HQ) of Taftoon, Lavash, and Sangak was <1 in males, females, and children.
-Also, the total health risk of the nine studied heavy metals had a ranking order of HIchildren>HIfemales>HImales>1, showing an increasing potential.
-The total carcinogenic risk factor for bread was found to be 9.98×10-5 in males and 3.26×10-3 in females.
-Regarding the carcinogenicity of heavy metals in bread samples collected in Zahedan, it is highly recommended that controlling measures, such as the implementation of a food control system, proper storage of flour, and training farmers, should be taken promptly to reduce contamination.
+The effect of environmental pollution on contamination and the safety of foods for human consumption is a serious global issue, which has been widely addressed.
+Heavy metals are among the most frequent environmental pollutants that are extremely health-threatening.
+This cross-sectional study aimed at investigating the heavy metal content in different types of bread used in Zahedan, Southeastern Iran.
+A total of 36 different bread types, such as Sangak, Lavash, and Taftoon, baked by bakeries in Zahedan, were examined for various heavy metals (cadmium, lead, chromium, arsenic, copper, cobalt, mercury, zinc, and nickel) by inductively coupled plasma-optical emission spectrometry.
+The hazard quotient (HQ) of Taftoon, Lavash, and Sangak was<1 in males, females, and children.
+In addition, the total health risk of the nine studied heavy metals had a ranking order of HIchildren>HIfemales>HImales>1, demonstrating an increasing potential.
+The total carcinogenic risk factor for bread was 9.98×10-5 and 3.26×10-3 in males and females, respectively.
+Regarding the carcinogenicity of heavy metals in bread samples collected in Zahedan, it is highly recommended that measures, such as implementing a food control system, proper flour storage, and training farmers, should promptly be taken to reduce contamination.

 First Name